 Promote diversity, not just in the way your company promotes and hires staff but in the way you think and communicate

 In a year when bias and systemic racism has been a key part of public discourse, plenty of companies are looking to show their commitment to diversity.
-It’s crucial, though, to do more than just pay lip service to these concepts and ensure they’re embedded in the DNA of your company.
+It’s crucial, though, to do more than just pay lip service to these concepts and ensure they’re embedded in the DNA of your company culture.
 In doing so, you won’t just win goodwill but also expand your thinking, allowing you to create more impactful content that resonates with every audience.
-Here’s how to promote diversity, not just in the way your company promotes and hires staff but in the way you think and communicate.
+Here’s how to promote diversity and inclusion, not just in the way your company promotes and hires staff but in the way you think and communicate.

 Most fundamentally, any change in company culture has to come from the top.
 When I was younger, I worked in companies where I felt out of place as soon as I talked with people outside my team.
-On the other hand, I also worked with companies where the CEO was invested in diversity efforts and that attitude filtered down.
+On the other hand, I also worked with companies where the CEO was invested in building a diverse workforce, and that attitude filtered down.

 When decisions are being made, it’s important to have a diversity of outlooks in the room.
 That means ethnicities and genders, but also people of different ages and from different socio-economic backgrounds.
+Creating an inclusive work environment is crucial to successful decision making.
 They’ll flag issues that you might not even be aware of and bring fresh perspectives that would be overlooked otherwise — if you listen to them, that is.
 Because as crucial as it is to include people in the room, they also have to be encouraged to speak and know that their peers will listen.
-If your company struggles with this, bring the outside in – an outside consultant who isn’t ingrained in the culture of your business will often be able to see the things you might be overlooking.
+If your company struggles with this, bring the outside in – an outside consultant who isn’t ingrained in your business’ company culture will often be able to see the things you might be overlooking.

 Hire people close to your audience